Short stem for the hip - short, round, and just right!

 1. Bone preservation and improved revision options

-One of the biggest advantages of the short stem is the significant bone preservation.
-Since less bone material needs to be removed, more of the patient's own bone substance is preserved.
-This is particularly important if a revision surgery is required in the future.
+One of the greatest advantages of the short stem is the significant bone preservation.
+Because less bone material needs to be removed, more of the patient’s own bone substance remains.
+This is especially important if a revision surgery may be required in the future.

 2. Minimally invasive surgical technique